-Today most of all embedded systems consist of two part circuitry â€“ digital and analog.
-Digital part is usually controller, its timing circuit and other input output devices.
-Frequently there is an analog part on same board like ADC, OP amplifiers, sensors and other analog circuitry.
+Today most of all embedded systems consist of two-part circuitry – digital and analog.
+The Digital part is usually the controller, its timing circuit, and other input-output devices.
+Frequently there is an analog part on the same board like ADC, OP amplifiers, sensors, and other analog circuitry.
 Such designs are called mixed-signal designs.
-Where digital and analog part meats â€“ the grounding problems starts.
-Fact is that each conductor has its own impedance, so any current flowing result in voltage drops.
-Ground wires and planes isn’t exceptions.
+Where digital and analog parts meet – the grounding problems start.
+The fact is that each conductor has its own impedance, so any current flowing results in voltage drops.
+Ground wires and planes aren’t exceptions.
 Digital and analog grounds can generate significant electromagnetic radiation that adds noises to signals we need.
-So the over all system quality drops because o poor design.
+So the overall system quality drops because o poor design.

 If there are more than one analog parts on the board, then each of them should be separated so that even different analog parts don’t overlap.

-According to this example it is important to say, that each good IC manufacturer is trying to separate analog pins from digital pins in a package.
-For instance lets take Atmega8.
+According to this example, it is important to say that each good IC manufacturer is trying to separate analog pins from digital pins in a package.
+For instance, let’s take Atmega8.
 See how nicely analog part is separated from digital part:

 So that easier could be digital and analog part separated on PCB.

-Usually ground loops are post-factum problem – when you realize that system is generating too much noise.
-Then the only solution can be to make a cut in a ground loop path hoping that this helps a bit.
+Usually, ground loops are a post-factum problem – when you realize that the system is generating too much noise.
+The only solution can be to cut a ground loop path, hoping that this helps a bit.

-Second rule â€“ Try not to cross analog ground with digital signal wires and avoid crossing digital ground with analog signal traces.
-Ideally speaking analog part of PCB should be totally isolated from digital part speaking in terms of placing.
+- The second rule – Try not to cross analog ground with digital signal wires and avoid crossing digital ground with analog signal traces.
+Ideally speaking analog part of PCB should be totally isolated from the digital part speaking in terms of placing.

-Third rule â€“ if its possible try to keep ground planes as solid as possible.
-If board is double or more layered, then one side of board should be ground polygon.
-Remember thicker wire is less impedance it have it means less radiation because of voltage drops.
+- The third rule – if it’s possible, try to keep ground planes as solid as possible.
+If the board is double or more layered, then one side of the board should be ground polygon.
+Remember, thicker wire is less impedance have it means less radiation because of voltage drops.

-Fourth rule â€“ try not to align analog traces along digital that they could catch each other generated noise radiation.
+- The fourth rule – try not to align analog traces and digital that they could catch each other generated noise radiation.

-Fifth rule â€“ avoid ground loops.
-Use Common ground connection or tree like grounding structure.
+- The fifth rule – avoid ground loops.
+Use Common ground connection or tree-like grounding structure.